webux/ux-runner/README.md

 			});
 		}
 	}

+If you want to inject using angular.
+You need to use the angular-runner.js.
+Then it will automatically use the angular injector instead of the build in one.

 You can also use this to link other functions from runner.
 This example injects waitFor as well as options.
 Both of which are defined on runner. (see runner.locals for all possible injections from runner).